Wireless RGB Lighting Control System

 - 3 inches above GPU: avg −85.9 dBm (~6 dB noisier than outside)

-- Directly on GPU: avg −83.9 dBm (GPU switching circuitry identified as a major RF noise source)
+- Directly on GPU: avg −83.9 dBm (GPU switching circuitry results in more noise)

 - Above GPU with BLE system active: avg −76.1 dBm (~10 dB increase over idle inside-case measurement)

-- Conclusion: the case interior is measurably noisier, and the BLE system itself raises the noise floor — antenna placement and efficient transmission patterns are critical
+- Conclusion: the case interior is measurably noisier, and the BLE system itself raises the noise floor.
+Kind of obvious!

 Performance Results & Limitations